Lead paint: Africa

+South Africa

+In South Africa, the Hazardous Substances Act of 2009 classified lead as a hazardous substance and limited its use in paint to 600 parts per million (ppm).
+An amendment taking effect in May 2025 modified this to 90 ppm.
+The amendment also included all industrial paints, which were previously excluded.
+From May 2026, all packaging must also comply, displaying the text "Conforms with the South African legal lead limit of 90 ppm or less".

+Elsewhere in Africa

+As of January 2026, Burundi, Democratic Republic Congo, Niger, Sierra Leone and Zimbabwe have all made progress towards a regulatory framework on lead reduction.

 Canada

 In Canada, regulations were first enacted under the Hazardous Products Act in 1976 that limited lead content of paints and other liquid coatings on furniture, household products, children's products, and exterior and interior surfaces of any building frequented by children to 0.5% by weight.
 New regulations on surface coating materials, which came into force in 2005, further limit lead to its background level for both interior and exterior paints sold to consumers.
 Canadian paint manufacturers have been conforming to this background level in their interior and exterior consumer paints since 1991.
 Nevertheless, a Canadian company, Dominion Colour Corporation, is "the largest manufacturer of lead-based paint pigments in the world" and has faced public criticism for obtaining permission from the European Chemicals Agency to continue to export lead chromate paints from its Dutch subsidiary to countries where its uses are not tightly regulated.